01A Summary of What You Have to Do Before You Can Work As a Flight Attendant

 02Get Hired By an Airline

-To work in many occupations, you will need the necessary training before you can get a job.
-This is not the case for flight attendants.
-If you choose this career, your training will come after an airline hires you.
-The company will, over a three to six week period, provide all the preparation you need to work in this occupation.
+In many occupations, the required training comes before you can get a job, but not for flight attendants.
+If you want to become a flight attendant, your training will come after an airline hires you.
+The company will, over a three to six week period, provide all the preparation you need to do your job.

-Airlines require applicants to have the minimum of a high school or equivalency (GED) diploma, but many will only hire job candidates who have a college degree.
-Most even prefer to hire individuals who have earned associate or bachelor's degrees in hospitality, communication, tourism, or public relations.
+Airlines require job applicants to have at least a high school or equivalency (GED) diploma.
+Many, however, will only hire candidates who have graduated from college, often with associate or bachelor's degrees in hospitality, communication, tourism, and public relations.

 Employers also prefer job candidates who have work experience in a related job.
 If you want to become a flight attendant, consider getting experience by working in a hotel or resort, or a restaurant.